 There is one bias in the Herman et al. (2013) study that has not appeared in any of the critiques of the paper.
-Sites with high erosion rates will be more likely to have experienced a recent acceleration than deceleration; sites with low modern rates are more likely to have experienced a deceleration in the recent past, and because low-rate sites are removed from the analysis due to lower resolution, and because erosion rates cannot be negative, this does create a bias in the analysis suite of Herman et al. (2018).
+Sites with high erosion rates will be more likely to have experienced a recent acceleration than deceleration; sites with low modern rates are more likely to have experienced a deceleration in the recent past, and because low-rate sites are removed from the analysis due to lower resolution and because erosion rates cannot be negative, this does create a bias in the analysis suite of Herman et al. (2018).
 For a given modern erosion rate, there is some probability as to what the erosion rate would be at any point in the past, i.e. at 2 Ma, and this probability will be skewed because of non-negativity and truncation of low rates.
-We believe this skewness will be small because tectonic-driven erosion rate changes are heavily damped by geomorphic processes and isostasy (Whipple and Meade, 2004), but we acknowledge there are few data and no systematic treatment of this problem.
-This is a bias on the median change, i.e. the mean or median of the distribution of Figure 24, and if this distribution were closer to zero-median, we would have investigated it in Herman et al. (2013).
-However, this is not a bias on the result at any individual site, so is not the main topic of the current manuscript.
+We believe this skewness will be small because tectonic-driven erosion rate changes are heavily damped by geomorphic processes and isostasy (Whipple and Meade, 2006), but we acknowledge there are few data and no systematic treatment of this problem.
+This is a bias in the median change, i.e. the mean or median of the distribution of Fig. 24, and if this distribution were closer to the zero median, we would have investigated it in Herman et al. (2013).
+However, this is no bias in the result at any individual site, and so it is not the main topic of the current paper.